Saint Peter the Apostle Parish Church (Apalit)

-Apalit Church is a Neo-Renaissance-style church located at Apalit, in the province of Pampanga, Philippines.
+Saint Peter the Apostle Parish Church, commonly known as the Apalit Church, is a Neo-Renaissance-style Roman Catholic church located in Apalit, in the province of Pampanga, Philippines.
 The additional construction of the two towers beside the church served as reinforcements to improve the structural integrity of the church.
-Also, the church houses bells manufactured by the Sunicos.
+The church also houses bells manufactured by Fundicion de Hilario Sunico Jaboneros.

 History

 In 1597, the Parish of Apalit was separated from the Parish of Calumpit.
 Fr.
 Pedro de Vergara was installed as the first curé of Apalit.

 On June 28, 1844, the traditional fluvial procession called Libad honouring Saint Peter the Apostle was instituted by Capitán del Pueblo Don Pedro Armayan Espíritu.

-On July 22, 2017, the holy relic of St. Peter was enthroned in the Parish.
-The holy relic is a fragment of the bones of the remains of St. Peter.
-This is the only church that has the relic of St. Peter other than St. Peter's Basilica in Rome.
+On July 22, 2017, the holy relic of St. Peter was enthroned in the parish.
+The holy relic is a fragment of the bones of the remains of St. Peter, and Apalit Church is the only church that has the relic of St. Peter other than St. Peter's Basilica in Rome.